quephird/space-invaders/README.md

 * Basic scoring
 * Bullets from the baddies
 * A patrol that moves downward and with increasing speed
+* Player bullets make initial PEW sound

 ## Goals

-I need to try to do at least some of the following:
+I am hoping to implement at least some of the following:

-* SOUND
+* Sounds from invader bullets
 * Player death
 * Limited player lives
 * Obstacles